To accept the things you cannot change is one of the most misunderstood psychological skills.

 The body seeks safety more than success.

-When safety was once linked to control or inclusion, the nervous system can mistake uncertainty for danger.
+When safety was linked to inclusion or control, the nervous system can mistake uncertainty for danger.

 This shows up as: